 Carmina ex Ruinas, (Songs from the ruins) is a new work that I have composed during the past year.

-The 'Carmina Ex' story, performance is narrated by an 'itinerant Monk' acted by Matthew Tweddle.
-He recites from his journal: a visit to the Priory during the fated week in 1538 when it was laid to waste so violently and systematically.
-The music allows or 'monk' to internalise the goings on and hide, fighting to preserve his faith in such adverse circumstances.
+The 'Carmina Ex' story, performance is narrated by an 'itinerant Monk'.
+The first public performance was acted/narrated by Matthew Tweddle.
+He recites from his journal: a badly-timed visit to the Priory during the fated week in 1538 when it was laid to waste so violently and systematically.
+The music allows the 'monk' to retreat within himself, while trying to grasp the goings-on and hide, fighting to preserve his faith in such adverse circumstances.
 We hear his plain chants and are able to return to meditate on the the scenes unfolding in the Priory grounds.

 Oboe & Cor.
 Obbligato